-The Bitconch uses DAG directed acyclic graph.
-As shown in Figure 1(a), Tx0 is the Genesis transaction, that is, the first transaction of the entire network and the initial users are assigned Bus by a special address.
-Tx1, Tx2, Tx3, Tx4, Tx5, Tx6...
-Txn are subsequent transactions.
-Because each transaction has a time (Time) and an order (Order), the entire transaction history can be represented as a directed acyclic graph.
+The Bitconch chain uses a directed acyclic graph (DAG).
+As shown in Figure 1(a), Tx0 is the Genesis transaction wherein the initial users are assigned BUS by a special address.
+Tx1, Tx2, Tx3 and so forth are subsequent transactions.
+Because each transaction has a time and order, the entire transaction history can be represented as a directed acyclic graph.

 Fig 1（a）DAG Data Structure

-Tx0 is a transaction record for recharging node N1, corresponding to the first user N1 in Figure 1(b).
-Tx1 is the second transaction N1àN2, that is, N1 transfers some Buses to N2, and users N1 to N2 in the social graph will add an edge, that is, N1 and N2 begin to establish a social relationship.
-As the number of transactions Tx increases, there will be more and more edges between the nodes in the social graph, and the social network tends to mature.
+Tx0 is a transaction record for recharging node N1, which corresponds to the first user N1 in Figure 1(b).
+Tx1 is the second transaction, from N1 to N2, as in, node 1 transferring BUS to node 2.
+These two nodes begin to establish a social relationship, and as the number of transactions increases, there will be more and more connections between the nodes in the social graph.
+In this, the social network matures.

 Fig 1（b）Social Graph

 Figures 1(a) and 1(b) show the interaction between the DAG data structure and the social graph.
 15 users generated 14 transactions initiating from Tx0 , Tx1, to Tx13 and built the social relationship as shown in Figure 1(b).

 Fig 2（a）New Transaction and Verification